mindursauditless/thethings/modules/content-quality/framework.md

 # Framework for Content Quality Module

 ## Strategy Directives
-- Do not recommend content updates unless there is clear evidence of thin content, missing headers, off-topic text, or duplicate patterns.
+- Do not recommend content updates unless there is clear evidence of thin content, missing headers, extremely poor performance, off-topic text, or duplicate patterns.
 - Never suggest generic improvements like “add more content.”
 Instead, specify exactly what content is missing and why it matters.
 - Base every recommendation on real user data from the CSV (e.g., low word count, irrelevant text, missing H1, etc.)
-- Avoid restating things from other modules like internal links or schema — link to them if needed.

 ## Template Option